laurolins/nanocube/web/README.md

 * Number format
 * Markers on the map
 * View parameters
-* Limit the bar chart to display top n items
+* Limit the bar chart to display top items
 * Sort bar chart items by alphabetical order
-* Log scale axes
+* Log scale axes and limits

 There is a `css` attribute for each widget, you may change the style